-The thanksgiving holiday that we know in America is all about turkey, mashed potatoes and delicious pies but in Japan the meaning of Labor Thanksgiving Day is a little bit different.
+The thanksgiving holiday that we know in America is all about turkey, mashed potatoes, and delicious pies, but in Japan, the meaning of Labor Thanksgiving Day is slightly different.

-Labor Thanksgiving Day which is celebrated annually on November 23rd is a Japanese holiday that is centered on paying respect to laborers and those who do their jobs well.
+Labor Thanksgiving Day, celebrated annually on November 23rd, is a Japanese holiday centered on paying respect to laborers and those who do their jobs well.

-The holiday which is Kinro Kansha no Hi in Japanese can be traced back to a harvest festival that occurred as early as 660 BC.
-The harvest festival known as Niinamesai, consisted of the Emperor dedicating the year's first harvested rice to the gods and then tasting it himself.
+In Japanese, the holiday Kinro Kansha no Hi can be traced back to a harvest festival that occurred as early as 660 BC.
+The harvest festival, known as Niinamesai, consisted of the Emperor dedicating the year's first harvested rice to the gods and tasting it himself.

-During modern time Japan evolved from an agrarian nation to an industrial one.
-It was therefore more suitable to celebrate the laborers and those who work hard instead of the fall harvests.
+During modern times Japan evolved from a rural nation to an industrial one.
+It was, therefore, more suitable to celebrate the laborers and those who worked hard instead of the fall harvests.

 Difference between American and Japanese thanksgiving day

-Both American thanksgiving and Japanese thanksgiving are similar with both holidays focusing on thanks.
-In Japan though it is a little more specific, sometimes you literally thank those hardworking people.
+American thanksgiving and Japanese thanksgiving are similar, with both holidays focusing on thanks.
+In Japan, though it is a little more specific, sometimes you thank those hardworking people.

-Children may go around to places like police stations, hospitals and fire stations handing out thank you cards, hand drawn pictures or small gifts to show appreciation for their services.
+Children may go to places like police stations, hospitals, and fire stations, handing out thank you cards, hand-drawn pictures, or small gifts to show appreciation for their services.

-The major difference between American thanksgiving and Japanese thanksgiving is how the two countries celebrate it.
-In America, its custom for families to eat turkey and throw parties, it’s really difficult to find that in Japan as the holiday there is not quite as festive.
+The major difference between American and Japanese thanksgiving is how the two countries celebrate it.
+In America, it's customary for families to eat turkey and throw parties.
+It is challenging to find that in Japan, as the holiday there is less festive.

-Labor Thanksgiving Day in Japan is more a day of rest and paying tribute to labor force.
-It’s normal to have many laborers stay at home, enjoy a relaxing day indoors with their family, play games and watch television.
-Traditionally people show up to others homes with several types of traditional Japanese dishes (such as seaweed salad etc.) and have a small bash with their friends and families.
+Thanksgiving Day in Japan is more of a day of rest and paying tribute to the labor force.
+Having many laborers stay home, enjoy a relaxing day indoors with their families, play games, and watch television is normal.
+Traditionally people show up to others' homes with several traditional Japanese dishes (such as seaweed salad etc.) and have a small bash with their friends and families.

-Whether you are attending small get together with the family or enjoying potluck feasts at a party, it is important to remember the Japanese tradition of leaving outside dirt outside, by taking of your shoes and putting on a pair of slippers.
+Whether attending small get-togethers with the family or enjoying potluck feasts at a party, it is important to remember the Japanese tradition of leaving outside dirt by taking off your shoes and putting on a pair of slippers.

-To really be comfortable and enjoy your relaxing holiday, why not pamper your feet and those of your loved ones with a pair of CP Slippers.
+To be comfortable and enjoy your relaxing holiday, why not pamper your feet and those of your loved ones with a pair of CP Slippers?

-The CP Slippers which got its origin from Japan since the early 1980’s is known for its simple but beautifully crafted leather design, the Luxe CP Slippers collection are what your feet deserves after all those days of hard work.
+The CP Slippers, originating in Japan in the early 1980s, is known for their simple but beautifully crafted leather design.
+The Luxe CP Slippers collection is what your feet deserve after all those days of hard work.